-- i. in the event of actual or anticipated breaches of the risk limits we set, result in timely remedial actions in the best interest of investors; - ii. ensure we manage portfolios in accordance with the liquidity expectations communicated in the relevant prospectus, fund documentation and/or in marketing communications.
+- 1. in the event of actual or anticipated breaches of the risk limits we set, result in timely remedial actions in the best interest of investors; - 2. ensure we manage portfolios in accordance with the liquidity expectations communicated in the relevant prospectus, fund documentation and/or in marketing communications.

-For SMCO, a monthly compliance report is sent to show our compliance with investment restrictions, relating to which T Bailey performing their own independent checks.
+For SMCO, ASMF & AGIF, a monthly report is sent to show our compliance with investment restrictions, relating to which Waystone performing their own independent checks.
 Additionally, the Firm conducts an annual audit of all its automated investment constraints to ensure their continuing accuracy and validity.